-Comment: The detailed site plan is in conformance with this condition.
+The Planning Board found that the DSP is in conformance with this condition.

 18. Prior to acceptance and approval of each Detailed Site Plan, a Phase I and Phase II noise study shall be submitted and shall be based on all existing and proposed conditions for the entire site.